 - Expelliarmus — The disarming spell would be an appropriate name for a dog who has totally charmed his or her pet parent!

-- Fang — Movie buffs and bibliophiles alike will recognize Fang as the name of Hagrid’s pal with paws in the Harry Potter franchise.
+- Fang — Movie buffs and bibliophiles alike will recognize Fang as the name of Hagrid’s dog in the Harry Potter franchise.
 Described as a Boarhound in the books, on the big screen Fang was portrayed by several Neapolitan Mastiffs, including Bella, Bully, Hugo, Luigi and Vito.

 - Filius Flitwick — If the sound of your dog’s bark is music to your ears, why not name your new four-pawed pal after Hogwart’s choir conductor.